Orange Olds: 1977 Oldsmobile 442 – Sold?

 (To stop the slideshow and expand the pictures, click on the current photograph below)

 By 1977, midsize personal luxury cars were the “it” automobile to own.
 Leading the pack was the Oldsmobile Cutlass Supreme.
-However, with performance emphasis solidly on the decline, the 442 version of the Cutlass ended up selling in much lower quantities.
-This orange over tan 1977 Oldsmobile 442 currently listed here on Craigslist in Amissville, Virginia (Fredricksburg) appears to be a nice survivor quality example featuring many new parts.
+However, with performance emphasis solidly on the decline, the 442 version of the Cutlass sold in much lower quantities.
+This orange over tan 1977 Oldsmobile 442, originally listed in June 2022 on Craigslist in Amissville, Virginia (Fredricksburg), is a nice survivor quality example featuring many new parts.
 The most interesting detail is the “W-31” decals on the front fenders and the ram air scoops mounted underneath the bumpers.
-Unfortunately, the seller did not include pictures of the engine, but as far as we know, Oldsmobile did not offer such a package in 1977, so you’ll want to ask the seller more about that, especially since he did not include a picture of the engine.
+Unfortunately, the seller did not include pictures of the engine.
+Still, as far as we know, Oldsmobile did not offer such a package in 1977, so you’ll want to ask the seller more about that, especially since he did not include a picture of the engine.

 Currently offered for $17,000, Classic.com, the analytics and search engine for the collector car market, confirms the ask is right in line with the five-year rolling average of this guide’s summary for third-generation Oldsmobile 442s produced between 1973 and 1977.
 By clicking on the green dots in the graph below, you can navigate to each comparable car sold as a way to help you evaluate the price of the truck featured here: